Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end.rst

 Tuleap front end can be divided in two worlds

-- Mostly static pages that are rendered server side using mustache templating (with some vanilia JS for simple interactions).
+- Mostly static pages that are rendered server side using mustache templating (with some vanilla JS for simple interactions).
 - Rich, dynamic, pages that are rendered client side using Vuejs.

 Front end build system is based on webpack.